Direct Material Price Variance Formula

 Calculating Direct Material Price Variance: A Step-by-Step Approach

 Let's illustrate the calculation with a practical example.
-Suppose a company manufactures chairs.
-The standard price for wood (its primary direct material) is $10 per board foot.
+Even so, suppose a company manufactures chairs.
+On top of that, the standard price for wood (its primary direct material) is $10 per board foot.
 During the month, they purchased 1000 board feet of wood at an actual price of $12 per board foot.

 Step 1: Identify the components: